menu

 One of the benefits of Princeton is that there is very little traffic.
 The average commute to work is 18.97 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The education level of Princeton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.05% of adults 25 and older in Princeton have a college degree.
+The percentage of adults in Princeton who are college-educated is close to the national average for all communities of 21.84%: 20.05% of the adults in Princeton have a bachelor's degree or advanced degree.

 The per capita income in Princeton in 2018 was $24,735, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $98,940 for a family of four.
 However, Princeton contains both very wealthy and poor people as well.